Generalized Variational Inference in Function Spaces: Gaussian Measures meet Bayesian Deep Learning: Background

 a valid optimization objective for an arbitrary dissimilarity measure $\bbD$.
 This is merely an infinite-dimensional version of equation (10) in \citet{knoblauch2019generalized}.
 We refer to inference targeting the objective \eqref{eq:Generalized_loss} as \emph{Generalized variational inference in function space} (GVI-FS).

+Generalised variational inference can be interpreted as regularised loss minimisation lifted into the space of probability measures.
+The first term in \eqref{eq:Generalized_loss} is understood as a loss which we want to minimise on average, while the second term punishes strong deviations from the prior.

-Henceforth, the particular instance of GVI-FS that we explore is where both $\bbP^F$ and $\bbQ^F$ are Gaussian measures (on an infinite-dimensional Hilbert space) and $\bbD$ is chosen to be the Wasserstein metric \citep{kantorovich1960mathematical}.
-We will refer to this setting as \textit{Gaussian Wasserstein Inference in Function Space} (GWI-FS).
+The particular instance of GVI-FS that we explore is where both $\bbP^F$ and $\bbQ^F$ are Gaussian measures (on an infinite-dimensional Hilbert space) and $\bbD$ is chosen to be the Wasserstein metric \citep{kantorovich1960mathematical}.
+We will refer to this setting as \textit{Gaussian Wasserstein Inference in Function Space} (GWI-FS) or more consciously as \textit{Gaussian Wasserstein Inference} (GWI)